Buttery Classic Spritz Cookies Recipe

 Buttery Homemade Spritz Cookies

 I’m going to be honest with you.
 Spritz cookies never used to appeal to me.
 Whenever I had them they were store-bought versions or something and they were usually super crispy and lacked flavor.
+Well as with most things, when you make themselves and see how they should really taste, it changes everything!!

-What Makes These the Best Spritz Cookies
+What Makes These the Best Spritz Cookies?

 These Spritz Cookies are so dang good!
 Where have they been all my life?!?
 As long as you don’t over bake them, they are super soft and tender and stay that was for at least a week.
 They have a lovely buttery flavor that is accentuated with some soft almond flavor and together it all just melts right in your mouth!
 I literally couldn’t stop eating them.